pocket-id/website/docs/guides/proxy-services.md

 Setting up OAuth2 Proxy with Pocket ID without Docker is similar to the Docker setup.
 As the setup depends on your environment, you have to adjust the steps accordingly but is should be similar to the Docker setup.

 You can visit the official [OAuth2 Proxy documentation](https://oauth2-proxy.github.io/oauth2-proxy/installation) for more information.

+## Traefik

+[Traefik](https://traefik.io/traefik/) does not have built-in support for OIDC, but there are many [plugins](https://plugins.traefik.io/plugins) available that add support.

+[Traefik OpenID Connect Middleware](https://plugins.traefik.io/plugins/66b63d12d29fd1c421b503f5/oidc-authentication) works with Pocket ID.
+See the [Pocket ID configuration docs](https://traefik-oidc-auth.sevensolutions.cc/docs/identity-providers/pocket-id) for Pocket ID specific instructions, and [Getting Started](https://traefik-oidc-auth.sevensolutions.cc/docs/getting-started) for more details on how to apply the configuration to a specific endpoint.

+Traefik Enterprise has an [OIDC middleware](https://doc.traefik.io/traefik-enterprise/middlewares/oidc/) out of the box if you happen to be using that.
+It is similar to configure.